Glenorchy Ice Skating Rink

-The Glenorchy Ice Skating Rink was an ice sports and public skating centre built in 1980 and located in Glenorchy, Tasmania, Australia.
+The Glenorchy Ice Skating Rink is an ice sports and public skating centre built in 1980 and located in Glenorchy, Tasmania, Australia.
 On 21 May 2022, the Glenorchy Ice Skating Rink closed its doors permanently.
 Prior to its closure, it was the only ice rink in the state and served as the home of Ice Hockey Tasmania and FSAT.
 There are currently no ice skating rinks in Tasmania.